them-es/i-toolbar/readme.txt

 == Description ==

-* Bootstrap Icons (1900+ icons)
+* Bootstrap Icons (1900+ icons).
-* Add pixel perfect web font icons
+* Add pixel perfect web font icons.
-* Easy and simple integration
+* Easy and simple integration.
-* Autofilter
+* Autofilter.
-* Can be used with any WordPress theme
+* Can be used with any WordPress theme.
+* Only compatible with WordPress (Gutenberg) Core.
+Third-party page builders have not been tested.
-* Privacy by Design: No CDN hosted files
+* Privacy by Design: No CDN hosted files.

 The Bootstrap Icons library (MIT License) is brought to you by the Bootstrap team [https://github.com/twbs/icons](https://github.com/twbs/icons "GitHub").
 We are not affiliated with Bootstrap.